 Now we will go one level deeper and take a look at America’s cities.
 Where can we find the most pizza restaurants per capita?
 When working with this data, we limited our comparison to the 50 cities with the greatest absolute number of pizza places.

 Orlando, FL sits at the top of our list with 21.6 restaurants per 100K residents.
-While Orlando is not known for any pizza tradition, a few things could be causing the abundance of pizza.
+While Orlando is not known for any pizza tradition, a few things could cause an abundance of pizza.
 Florida, in general, is known for tourism, Orlando especially.
-Pizza is guaranteed to interest tourists no matter where they’re from and it’s a great option for families when traveling.
+Pizza is guaranteed to interest tourists no matter where they’re from, and it’s a great option for families when traveling.
 Ft.
 Lauderdale likely has a similar story.